Skip to main content

 • Gateway routes and URLs for publishing, callbacks, and (optionally) Voyager APIs

-Creating an EventConfig
+Creating an EventConfig for a local zone

 apiVersion: event.cp.ei.telekom.de/v1